AmyRouillard/DSI-FCANS/README.md

 *source: https://krutikabapat.github.io/Swish-Vs-Mish-Latest-Activation-Functions/*

-The research we did showed Mish worked better than the Swish activation function but that was not the case when we applied it to our DNN model.
-The performance kept diminishing with every change we made to the hyperparameters.
+The research we did showed Mish worked better than the Swish activation function when dropout rates between 0.2 to 0.75 is used but that was not the case when we applied it to our DNN model.
+Swish averagely produced better scores than Mish.

 |               |        |        |        |        |        |        |
 |---------------|--------|--------|--------|--------|--------|--------|